Severe Thunderstorm Warning issued for McKenzie, Williams by NWS - News Break

 Severe Thunderstorm Warning issued for McKenzie, Williams by NWS

-Effective: 2021-07-08 18:28:00 CDT Expires: 2021-07-08 19:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Effective: 2021-07-08 18:07:00 CDT Expires: 2021-07-08 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: McKenzie; Williams The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Northeastern McKenzie County in northwestern North Dakota Southeastern Williams County in northwestern North Dakota * Until 715 PM CDT. * At 627 PM CDT, severe thunderstorms were located along a line extending from 5 miles north of Epping to 14 miles southwest of Ray to 12 miles southeast of Williston, moving east at 35 mph.
+Target Area: McKenzie; Williams A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR NORTHWESTERN MCKENZIE AND SOUTHWESTERN WILLIAMS COUNTIES At 606 PM CDT, a severe thunderstorm was located near Williston, moving southeast at 40 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
+At 559 PM CDT, a 61 mph wind gust was reported 5 miles southwest of Williston.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Severe thunderstorms will be near Ray around 640 PM CDT.
-Other locations impacted by these severe thunderstorms include White Tail Bay Recreation Area, Keene, Lewis And Clark State Park, Wheelock, Tobacco Garden Bay Recreation Area, Charlson, and Spring Brook.
+Expect wind damage to roofs, siding, and trees.
+This severe thunderstorm will remain over mainly rural areas of northwestern McKenzie and southwestern Williams Counties, including the following locations...
+Lewis And Clark State Park, Trenton and Spring Brook.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0